EdmundMartin/gosearcher/README.md

 # gosearcher
 gosearcher is a small golang package which provides a number of functions that make it easy to scrape a number of popular search engines including Google, Yandex and soon Bing.
 The package supports the use proxies and multi-page scraping and allows users to scrape multiple pages of search results.
+The library relies on the popular Goquery package.

 ## Example Usage - Google Scraping
 ```go